sharan0276/WILDCHAT/README.md

 ##PREPROCESSING

- <br> &nbsp 1.
+ <br> &nbsp; 1.
 The primary focus on conversations in this project will be the interactions in English language.</br>

- <br> &nbsp 2.
+ <br> &nbsp; 2.
 All toxic data is exceluded from the project scope.</br>

- <br> &nbsp 3.
+ <br> &nbsp; 3.
 The dataset contains the following schema : </br>
        <br>root</br>
        <br>|-- conversation_hash: string (nullable = true)</br>
        <br>|-- model: string (nullable = true)</br>